heimrichhannot/contao-advanced-dashboard-bundle/README.md

 ### Add new columns or change the appearance of existing columns

-There are two events of add custom columns to the versions log or change existing columns.
+There are two events to add custom columns to the versions log or change existing columns.

-Maybe you have an extension that expands the version table and adds more information to a version log and want to output that information in the version log.
+Maybe you have an extension that expands the version table and adds more information to a version database log entry and want to output that information in the dashboard version log.
 We recommend creating a Subscriber for `VersionListDatabaseColumnsEvent` and `VersionListTableColumnsEvent`.

 ```php
 use HeimrichHannot\AdvancedDashboardBundle\Event\VersionListDatabaseColumnsEvent;